2TallTyler/powerpoint-extractor/README.md

 2. Copy PowerPoint files into the [input] folder.
 3. Run `extract.py`.

+## Output
-The script will create a new `text.csv` file containing all the text from each slide, alongside the presentation name, page number, and presenter notes.
+* Text will be saved to a new `text.csv` file in the root folder.
+This has a row for each slide, with columns containing the presentation name, page number, all the text from the page, and any presenter notes.

-Images will be saved to a new `images` folder, named sequentially with the name of the presentation.
+* Images will be saved to a new `images` folder, named sequentially with the name of the presentation.

-## To do
+## Development
-This is a quick and dirty script I wrote for my job.
-Feel free to open PRs to clean up my code, add features, etc.
+This is a quick and dirty script I wrote for a specific project.
+I welcome PRs to clean up code, add features, etc.

 A few things I might want to add in the future:
 * Add the slide number to the image filename